ironrule/se_project_react/README.md

 **Future Plans**

-Future plans for this site are to connect the back-end server for remaining parts of this project to be fully functional.
-Additional information will be added as the project progresses.
+Future plans for this project include a full redesign and editing functionality to match a project that I have in mind to create.
+More info to be added as I begin this new project.